Year 2025 AGM Reports For AGM held on 9th May 2026

 ___________________________________________

-This success was only made possible because of the dedication of the volunteers and the support of all the people who came or donated in any way.
+The success in 2025 was only made possible because of the dedication of the volunteers and the support of all the people who came or donated in any way.

 Thank you to everyone.